formkit/docs-content/inputs/autocomplete.md

 ## Dynamic options

-Instead of passing a static list of options to the `options` prop, you can assign it to a function.
+Instead of passing a static list to the `options` prop, you can assign it to a function.
 Doing so is useful when you need to load options from an API or another source.

 ### Search parameter